-The following article is a short summary of a presentation at The CHRO Virtual Summit by George Kohlrieser – Professor of Leadership and Organizational Behavior at IMD Business School.
+The following article is a short summary of a presentation about ‘Leading HR in Times of Change and Uncertainty’ at The CHRO Virtual Summit by George Kohlrieser – Professor of Leadership and Organizational Behavior at IMD Business School.

 “As HR leaders, you have to never feel powerless, you have to find some way to not be a hostage”